Ccode-archives/foxtail/README.md

 A simple shell language made for Linux computers.
 It compiles to bash as it is typed.

 # usage
 Foxtail is made to work as fast as or a little slower than bash.
-To run run shelly.py
+To run run foxtail.py

-cd:```cd dir```
+cd dir:```cd dir```
 ls:```l```
 pwd:```cwd```
 echo stays the same between languages